 Build Quality

-The focus ring has a throw of about 100° which makes it a little difficult to get precision focus, but this is fairly common for a manual 35mm lens.
+The focus ring has a throw of about 100°, which makes it a bit difficult to achieve precision focus, but this is fairly common for a manual 35mm lens.

-The 12 apertures blades create some nice circular bokeh especially when wide open and it is a de-click aperture, which was a mistake.
+The 12 aperture blades create some nice circular bokeh, especially when wide open.
+The aperture is a de-click aperture, which was a mistake.

 Personal Experiences

-The aperture number ring will come loose after time, but it can tightened back up and it doesn’t really effect the lens performance unless it doesn’t tighten back up with the aperture numbers properly aligned, which is what happened to me.
-However, just aim the aperture numbers to the top and all is fine.
+The aperture number ring will come loose after time, but it can be tightened back up, and it doesn’t really affect the lens performance unless it doesn’t tighten back up with the aperture numbers properly aligned, which is what happened to me.
+However, just aim the aperture numbers to the top, and everything will be fine.

 The lens cap gets stuck often on the front threads, but a nice UV filter could fix this.